ykcchong/OpenSpliceAI/docs/source/index.rst

 |

+.. |OSAI_MANE_10000| raw:: html

+   <b>OSAI<sub>MANE</sub>-10000nt</b>

 Key Features
 ------------

-- **Modern and Retrainable Framework:**
-  Built on Python 3.7 and PyTorch, OpenSpliceAI overcomes the limitations of older TensorFlow/Keras implementations.
-Its modular design enables easy retraining on species-specific data with just a few commands.
+- **Modern, Retrainable Framework:** Built on Python 3 and PyTorch, OpenSpliceAI improves the limitations of older TensorFlow/Keras implementations.
+Its modular design enables fast and efficient prediction, as well as easy retraining on species-specific data with just a few commands.

-- **Up-to-Date and Cross-Species Models:**
-  In addition to a new human model retrained on the latest GRCh38 human genome and MANE annotations, OpenSpliceAI comes with pre-trained models for mouse, thale cress (Arabidopsis), honey bee, and zebrafish—empowering researchers to study splicing across diverse species.
+- **Updated and Cross-Species Models:** OpenSpliceAI includes a pre-trained human model, |OSAI_MANE_10000|, updated from GRCh37 to GRCh38 using the latest MANE annotations, along with models for mouse, thale cress (*Arabidopsis*), honey bee, and zebrafish.
+This versatility empowers researchers to study splicing across diverse species.

-- **Variant Effect Prediction:**
-  OpenSpliceAI not only predicts splice sites but also assesses the impact of genetic variants (SNPs and INDELs) on splicing.
-Its variant subcommand calculates “delta” scores that quantify changes in splice site strength due to mutations.
+- **Variant Impact Prediction:** OpenSpliceAI not only predicts splice sites but also assesses the impact of genetic variants (SNPs and INDELs) on splicing.
+Its ``variant`` subcommand calculates “delta” scores that quantify changes in splice site strength and predicts cryptic splice sites.

-- **Efficiency and Scalability:**
-  With improved processing speeds, lower memory usage, and efficient GPU utilization, OpenSpliceAI can handle large genomic regions and whole-genome predictions on a single high-end GPU.
+- **Efficiency and Scalability:** Optimized for improved processing speeds, lower memory usage, and efficient GPU utilization, OpenSpliceAI can handle large genomic regions and whole-genome predictions on a single GPU.

 |